applejag/urlencode/README.md

 ## License

-Copyright &copy; 2021 Kalle Jillheden
+Written and maintained by [@jilleJr](https://github.com/jilleJr).

-License GPLv3+: GNU GPL version 3 or later <https://gnu.org/licenses/gpl.html>.
+Licensed under the GNU GPL 3.0 or later, or the CC0 1.0, depending on the file.

-See full license text in the [LICENSE](./LICENSE) file.
+This repository is [REUSE](https://reuse.software/) compliant.